All Episodes

 Yes.

-A while back you had this, this is a quick comment, you had this game you played called If I Were a Dictator.
+A while back, you had this, this is a quick comment, you had this game you played called If I Were a Dictator.

-Well, if I were a dictator, whenever someone, a certain conservative radio talk show host used the term environmental wacko, I would have them castrated.
+Well, if I were a dictator, whenever someone, certain conservative radio talk show host used the term environmental wacko, I would have them castrated.

-I have begun to realize, as many, many, many others have, that we are really screwing up the place we live in.
+I have begun to Realize, as many, many, many others have, that we are really screwing up the place we live in.

-You know, I was asked on a program, like, why?
+You know, I was asked on a program, like, well, why, actually, I think it was Good Morning America.

 Why would not health officials react?

-And I mean, I think that a lot of our health departments You know, their demand for scientific certainty is beyond reason, beyond common sense.
+And I mean, I think that a lot of our health departments, you know, their demand for scientific certainty is beyond reason, beyond common sense.

-They want absolute scientific consensus, they want perfect information, and you're never going to get that.
+And you're never going to get that.

 And I understand.

-But nevertheless, I mean, it reaches a point where if you're going to err, You're going to err on the side of protecting public health, and I find that a lot of these public health agencies are so conservative in their demand for more and more science just to avoid those tough political and economic consequences.
+And I find that a lot of these public health agencies are just so conservative in their demand for more and more science just to avoid those tough political and economic consequences.

 You nevertheless have a lot of science behind what you have written, don't you?